Officers - Benefits Eligibility

 At least three months in advance of retirement from the University, you should enroll in Medicare to avoid any gaps in coverage.

-If you are planning to retire, and you are 65 or older, as of January 1, 2023, the University will offer you the opportunity to enroll in individual health care coverage through Via Benefits.
+If you are planning to retire, and you are 65 or older, you have the opportunity to enroll in individual health care coverage through Via Benefits.

 Info